flashbots/flashbots-docs/docs/flashbots-protect/gas-fee-refunds.md

 There are two ways to share with other builders:
 * Use [fast mode](/docs/flashbots-protect/quick-start#faster-transactions) to share with all registered builders
 * Choose [specific builders](/docs/flashbots-protect/mev-share#builders) to share transactions with

-_Note: Flashbots does track where transactions are sent.
-All transactions included in Flashbots blocks, regardless of if they are sent directly, are eligible for refunds.
-The impact on refunds is entirely due to the fact that multiplexing reduces builder profits._

 ## Who receives refunds